 The Texas-banded geckos (Coleonyx brevis) are one of the smallest lizards found in America.
 Juveniles usually have a length of 1.75 inches, which increases to around four inches when they become adults.

-Female texas-banded geckos are slightly larger than males, all of which have a nearly equal tail-to-body ratio.
+Female Texas-banded geckos are slightly larger than males, all of which have a nearly equal tail-to-body ratio.

 Covering their slender bodies are pinkish-brown scales with alternating brown and pale yellow bands.
 These small geckos have large heads and big eyes with movable eyelids.

 What distinguishes Texas-banded geckos is the distinctive black speckling covering them.
-Plus, they lack prominent tubercles, which are the small round outgrowths found on the skin and pads on their slender toes.
+Plus, they lack prominent tubercles, which are the small, round outgrowths found on the skin and pads on their slender toes.

 You can find those spotty geckos in southern and western Texas, where the climate is arid or semi-arid.
 They usually seek shelter during the day under rocks and other small openings.
 They hunt at night as well.